 Sharp knife (adult needed)

-- "Cored" means with the steam and hard center part removed.
+- "Cored" means with the stem and hard center part removed.

 - To toast the nuts, put them on a small baking sheet in a 350-degree oven until they are fragrant and look a shade darker, about 5-10 minutes.